 Danny Bonaduce

-Actor Danny Bonaduce was born in Pennsylvania but moved to Seattle in 2011 after the radio station he worked for in Pennsylvania changed formats and became dedicated to sports talk radio instead of classic rock and roll.
+Best known for playing Danny on The Partridge Family, Danny Bonaduce moved to Seattle in 2011 after the radio station he worked for in Pennsylvania changed formats.

 Edgar Martinez

-Bonus: Celebrities That No Longer Live in Seattle
+Bonus: Celebrities Who Used to Live in Seattle

-• Professional Wrestler Greg “The Hammer” Valentine now lives in Florida.
+- Greg “The Hammer” Valentine has moved to Florida.

-• Nancy and Ann Wilson of the band Heart now live in Florida.
+- Nancy and Ann Wilson (of Heart) now live in Florida.

-• The legend of women’s soccer, Hope Solo, moved to North Carolina with her husband in 2014.
+- Hope Solo moved to North Carolina with her husband in 2014.

 Final Thoughts

-These are just a few of the celebrities and famous people who live in Seattle for at least part of the year.
+These are just a few of the celebrities who either currently live in or maintain homes in the Seattle area.